dalnefre/eBPF/README.md

 The main way that eBPF code interacts with userland is via so-called "maps".
 These are persistent data-structures with a key/value style interface to create/read/update/delete entries.
 There are often both global and per-thread variations of these data-structures.
-Information can be read/written in these "maps" from both userspace and the eBPF program.
+Information can be read/written in these "maps" from both userland and eBPF programs.

-In addition, some eBPF hooks allow the creation of various kernel events, and those that are in the network packet-processing pipeline can naturally pass packets through the network stack into userspace.
+In addition, some eBPF hooks allow the creation of various kernel events, and those that are in the network packet-processing pipeline can naturally pass packets through the network stack to userland.

 ## What is XDP?